rhysd/set-git-hooks-dir/README.md

 [husky][].

 This tool offers the way to automatically setup the Git hooks while preparing for the development in your repository.
 And it does nothing else.
+Note that this automatic setup is skipped when it is run on CI.

 This tool now supports the following language/tool, and maybe more languages/tools are supported in the future.